jobsmato/web-jobsmato/content/_index.md

     - author: Divyanshi gupta
       avatar: /images/t2.jpeg
       profession: BDE, Wheelseye Technology
       content: Starting my journey as a Business Development Executive was daunting, but Jobsmato made it so easy!
 They connected me with the right opportunities, and the process was smooth and efficient.
-Thanks to them, I landed my first BDE role where I’m learning and growing every day.
+Thanks to them, I landed my first BDE role where I'm learning and growing every day.
     - author: Khatri Yash
       avatar: /images/t3.jpeg
       profession: ASM, Wheelseye Logistics